storacha/specs/content-serve-auth.md

    - For the Storacha IPFS Gateway, the Delegations are stored using a key composed of the space DID and the delegation CID, but the implementer can use any strategy to store the delegations.
    - Multiple delegations can exist for the same space, allowing flexibility in access control.

+Note: This is a standard Ucanto invocation flow.

 ## API Specification